Argyraspides/LaniakeaSSV/README.md

 # CPP-WASM-TEMPLATE
 ## Purpose:

+This would probably best be suited for buildling single-page applications (SPAs) that run on the web.
+Check out my physics engine [here](https://gaugamela.me/Telos) as an example for what you can make with this template.

 This is a template to quickly get started making applications for the web using C++.
+Depending on your experience and goals this will save quite a bit of development time.
 WebAssembly is the compilation target, and some neat tools are included including ImGui, SDL2, SDL2-gfx, and Emscripten to help with this.

-Build instructions are limited to Linux platforms at the moment, which includes the .vscode folder provided for non-EMCC compiler paths, although with slight tweaking you should be able to get it up and running on both Windows and macOS.
+Build instructions are limited to Linux platforms at the moment, although with slight tweaking you should be able to get it up and running on both Windows and macOS.

-The template includes a simple MVC pattern.
-Refer to the code comments to understand how the template works in full detail.
+I have included a .vscode folder provided for emcc and gcc compiler paths on Linux-based platforms and some some simple build scripts for running locally, debugging locally, or running for the web.

+The template is a simple MVC pattern You can immediately start adding anything to ``my_view.cpp`` in the source folder for rendering and handling user input events.
+You have full access to the ``SDL_Renderer`` for rendering whatever you want, ``SDL_Event`` for event general event handling and ``ImGuiIO`` for all things ImGui related.

+The model, view, and controller all run on separate threads.
+The view itself is split into two threads: one for rendering and one for handling input events (through ``SDL_Event``)

+The controller and model is, of course, completely up to you as to how you implement it as that will be completely dependent on what you want to make.
+The only thing to note that the ``run`` function in the model is mandatory as it is the function invoked by its thread, and this will be the models ``main`` function, basically.

 ## "Prerequisites"
 - ### [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) compatible browser